-How to Cold Call Email – Cold Email Strategies that Generate Real Leads
+How to Send a Cold Call Email – Cold Email Strategies that Generate Real Leads

 The Ease of Cold Call Email

 Email is just easier to begin with.
 Aside from removing the fear factor, it is generally easier to locate the email address of the person you want to talk to than it is their phone number.
 Phones are sacred to many (myself included) and even if you find the number, you might get sent straight to voicemail anyways.